 4. It supports gender double standards.

 So it’s socially acceptable for a guy to smoke like a chimney but God forbid a girl lights up, and it’s automatically a swipe left.
 You always hear the words, “Girls smoking is unattractive,” but never the contrary.
-I guess we’d all LOVE to see a man guzzle lungs full of smelly fumes that stain their teeth and make their breath smell like a 100 year old corpse.
+I guess we’d all LOVE to see a man guzzle lungs full of smelly fumes that stain their teeth and make their breath smell like a 100-year-old corpse.
 Makes sense.

 In no way am I judging a cigarette smoker.
 Sometimes, circumstances throw people in situations, decisions are made and addiction isn’t an easy thing to conquer.
 What I AM saying, though, is that it seems a little silly to be turning such a health risk into a “fad” or something to strive for.
 People get into things by unfortunate means, but other people pick them up because they think it’ll make them socially accepted.
 I’m just here to spread awareness that it’s okay to stray away from what people around you might deem as the norm if it means you’ll be healthier.
 If you’re a smoker, I get it.
 I’m surrounded by friends and loved ones in the same boat as you.
-I’m just voicing a concern for a generational trend and pressing for a reform in what we decipher as “cool.”
+I’m just voicing concern for a generational trend and pressing for reform in what we decipher as “cool.”
 Stay healthy, everyone.